La Grange & Austin Truck Accident Attorney

 Finally, truck drivers also have a duty of care not to injure other drivers and abide by certain rules.
 They must be adequately trained and are required to obtain special licenses.
 They must also comply with rules limiting the amount of hours they drive and mandating regular rest breaks.
 When truckers skirt these rules and cause accidents, the trucking company and the driver may both be held legally responsible.

-Texas Truck Accident Attorneys
+Austin & La Grange Truck Accident Attorneys

 While sharing the road with commercial trucks and tractor trailers in unavoidable, negligent trucking companies and truck drivers must be held accountable for accidents that result in injuries.
 I have decades of experience pursuing truck accident injury claims and helping you obtain compensation for lost wages, medical expenses, pain and suffering, and other losses.